About the course

 Disclosure of criminal convictions

 Teaching and research in linguistic subjects is centred around the Centre for Linguistics and Philology, which occupies part of the former Clarendon Press Institute on Walton Street.
-Facilities for graduate students include a common room, individual lockers, computer workstations and printers and a photocopier.
-Most graduate courses in linguistics and philology are held in the building, which as a whole is shared with the Oxford Centre for Hebrew and Jewish Studies.
+Facilities for graduate students include a common room, computer workstations and printers and a photocopier.
+Most graduate courses in linguistics and philology are held in the building.

 The Phonetics Laboratory has excellent provision for research in speech physiology and acoustics, and outstanding computing facilities.
 The experimental area consists of a recording studio, an acoustics and speech processing laboratory, a physiological laboratory and a speech perception laboratory.
 Hardware for physiological study, available to students and staff, includes labial electromyography, oral/nasal aerometry (measurement of air pressures and flow) and ultrasound tongue imaging.